 As those holding Future Flight Credits are customers from flights that had previously been cancelled, this will include travellers who'd booked onto Virgin Australia's longer international routes to Tokyo and Los Angeles.

 Because international flights are typically more expensive than a quick domestic hop – particularly in premium economy and business class – by nature, the value of those Future Flight Credits may be quite high.

-It's not yet known whether holders of Future Flight Credits from these international services will be provided with the option for a refund, or given extra time to spend their credits.
+Virgin Australia has not offered holders of Future Flight Credits from these international services the option of a cash refund, or given these travellers extra time to spend their credits.

 This, of course, would recognise that the service these customers purchased was long-haul international travel – which Virgin Australia has decided not to offer in the short term, even if international travel restrictions ease – as opposed to short-haul travel, on which Future Flight Credits could be used.

 Tips for using Virgin Australia Future Flight Credits

 Because capacity controls will be in place for those making bookings using Future Flight Credits, travellers could apply many of the same strategies they'd normally use to make flight bookings using frequent flyer points, which are also subject to capacity controls.

 For example, as flights at the most popular times may be in high demand, being flexible with the dates and times you can travel may help you to find an appropriate flight for your journey.

 If you're only able to travel during school holiday periods or other busy times of the year, try to book those flights as early as you can.